 Making matters worse, the company failed to encrypt personal information on its servers and conduct regular security testing – violating not only federal HIPAA regulations but also New York state laws.

 Had Practicefirst conducted a gap analysis, and penetration testing, they could have mitigated the risk to their organization and better-protected patient data.
-Here are Justin Weeks’, Teal VP of Cybersecurity and Compliance, thoughts:
+Here are Reid Johnston’s, Teal CIO and Cofounder, thoughts:

 “A gap analysis could have shown them the controls they needed.
 For example, if we did a gap analysis and they didn’t have security monitoring or hard drive encryption, they should because it exposes them to a large amount of liability.
 They could have been able to mitigate the risk.
 Additionally, always remember that not patching is likely going to be found negligent - depending on the circumstances and the location you are in.”